RadOnc-GPT: An Autonomous LLM Agent for Real-Time Patient Outcomes Labeling at Scale: Methods

 \subsection{LLM Task Orchestration}

 To enable large-scale evaluation, we developed an external orchestration framework called LLM Task Streaming, designed to allow for processing a population of patients with RadOnc-GPT.
 See Figure~\ref{fig:task_streaming}.
-This system sequentially supplied RadOnc-GPT with patient identifiers from each cohort along with task-specific instructions (prompts).
+This system sequentially supplied RadOnc-GPT with patient IDs from each cohort along with task-specific instructions (prompts).
 The model’s outputs were returned as structured JSON objects, which were automatically parsed and consolidated into cohort-level CSV files for downstream analysis and physician adjudication.
-The framework supported parallel processing, handling up to four patients concurrently.
-In practice, overall throughput was constrained primarily by the inference speed of GPT-4o, with each patient’s data typically processed within 10–20 seconds depending on the volume of retrieved records.
+The framework supports parallel processing of patients, only limited by the artificial rate-limit associated with the account.
+In practice, data was processed in about 10–30 seconds per-patient depending on the volume of retrieved records.